PennockTech/ci/README.md

 You can be small _relative to_ a large base image, as long as the base image truly is widely used across all the target hosts, so will already be present.

-My typical pattern is to use a multi-stage Dockerfile to build Go code in alpine, then copy it into a `FROM scratch` final image, or sometimes `FROM alpine` if I want to be able to SSH in.
+My typical pattern is to use a multi-stage `Dockerfile` to build Go code in `golang:x.y.z` or `alpine:x.y`, then copy it into a `FROM scratch` final image in the last stage, or sometimes `FROM alpine` if I want to be able to SSH in.
 I expect total image sizes to be less than 20MiB, or less than 50MiB if Alpine is used.
 Perhaps more if there's a lot of ancillary data which for some reason belongs